 Criminal complaint: A formal, written statement filed with the Court alleging a specific person committed a specific criminal act.

-- Summons or Arrest Warrant Issued
+- Summons or Arrest Warrant is Issued by the Court;

 Arrest warrant: A document issued by a judicial officer ordering law enforcement to arrest a specific person suspected of committing a specific criminal act.